 All interns will further their knowledge and managerial skills in food production, food distribution and cafeteria operations as well as enhance food marketing skills as they progress through the food service management rotations.
 Management aspects of dietetics are strengthened by experience in finance and management units.
 Ingalls provides the opportunity to manage a large diverse food service operation, employing over 80 food service workers serving patients and employees, including catering functions.
 In addition, ARAMARK contracts with Ingalls and this provides interns with an opportunity to gain the latest managerial information from one of the largest healthcare food service contract companies in the United States.

 Core Rotations for All Interns

-Nutrition Therapy Rotations Food Service Management Rotations Other Clinical Nutrition Orientation Food Service Orientation Orientation Clinical Nutrition I, II Food Service Management Seminar Coronary Nutrition Guest Service Management Research Renal Nutrition Personnel Management Professional Issues Surgical Nutrition Management Class Gastrointestinal Nutrition Finance Vacation Oncology Nutrition Administrative Staff Relief Basic Nutrition Support Clinical Staff Relief
+Nutrition Therapy Rotations Food Service Management Rotations Other Clinical Nutrition Orientation Food Service Orientation Orientation Clinical Nutrition I, II, III Food Service Management Seminar Coronary Nutrition Guest Service Management Research Renal Nutrition Personnel Management Professional Issues Surgical Nutrition Management Class Gastrointestinal Nutrition Finance Vacation Oncology Nutrition Administrative Staff Relief Basic Nutrition Support Clinical Staff Relief

 4 OPENINGS AVAILABLE